lschubert/oci-lab-ocne-gluster/README.md

 ## Contribution

 I am happy and open to contributors.
-If you feel something is going wrong with this lab automation or you have an idea to add as use case, feel free to create a feature branch, implement the stuff you want to contribute and create a pull request.
+If you feel something is going wrong with this lab automation or you have an idea to add as use case, feel free to create a feature branch from master branch, implement and commit the stuff you want to contribute to that feature branch and create a pull request towards master branch.

 While implementing this code I am applying the following principles which I would encourage to be adopted by contributors as well